Is Filing for Bankruptcy Right for You?

 If it’s between $6,000 and $10,000 it’s even more complicated (I warned you).

 Basically, you need to compare your projected disposable income over five years to your current unsecured, non-priority debts (credit card debts, medical bills, unsecured personal loans, etc.).
-If your projected disposable income is more than 25 percent of your unsecured debt, then you would likely not qualify for Chapter 7 bankruptcy (the thought being that you’ll have enough money available to make some kind of repayment on your debt.)
+If your projected disposable income is more than 25% of your unsecured debt, then you would likely not qualify for Chapter 7 bankruptcy (the thought being that you’ll have enough money available to make some kind of repayment on your debt.)

 Not sure if bankruptcy is right for you?
 Connect with a certified financial counselor to discuss your debt repayment options.
 Counseling is free and confidential.